First Aid in Schools

 How do we lift the odds for survival?

-Children who have a serious cardiac arrest while at school have a 7% chance of survival if no CPR is given but increases to 74% if CPR is given and a defibrillator is used within the first 3 minutes of someone having a cardiac arrest.
+If no CPR is administered, children who suffer a major cardiac arrest while at school have a 7% chance of survival, but that figure rises to 74% if CPR is administered and an automated external defibrillator (AED) is used during the first three minutes of someone experiencing a cardiac arrest.

-Sadly people think that children cannot have serious cardiac arrest but statistics show otherwise.
+Sadly, some people feel that a youngster cannot have a serious cardiac arrest, yet facts show otherwise.

 How do we compare with Europe

-Denmark started a concerted effort in 2005 to improve CPR education and 18 years later they have a remarkable cardiac arrest survival rate.
-Other Scandinavian countries are not far behind either.
+Denmark began a concerted effort to improve CPR education in 2005, and 18 years later, the country has an impressive cardiac arrest survival rate.
+Other Scandinavian countries are not far behind, either.

-• They have more community-based first-aid training courses that are open to anyone to attend.
+• They also offer more community-based first-aid training courses that anyone can attend.

 • CPR skills are a mandatory part of obtaining a driving licence.

-Meanwhile back in the UK, it’s a different picture of course and if you are unlucky to succumb to a serious cardiac arrest out in the community then your survival rate is very low at best.
+Meanwhile, back in the UK, the situation is rather different, and if you are unfortunate enough to suffer a major cardiac arrest in the community, your chances of survival are slim at best.

-But surprisingly the government has made a landmark decision in making first aid training mandatory and is now part of the curriculum in schools.
+Surprisingly, the government made a groundbreaking decision by making first aid training mandatory, and it is now part of the school curriculum.

 We have found Children want to learn First Aid

-So our youngsters do want to learn.
-So hopefully now it has been made mandatory that many will learn these skills and will have the confidence to act if and when the need arises.
+Therefore, hopefully, now that it is mandatory, many will acquire these skills and have the confidence to act if the need arises.